 5. Be Prepared

 Getting a tattoo, and especially a large scale one, is a commitment.
 It sometimes can take months to get and the cost a substantial amount.
 This is why it is extremely important to be prepared mentally, physically, and financially before approaching an artist to begin the project.
+Also consider that a few years into the future, you may no longer resonate with the tattoo, and might have to look at the option to consult one of the best tattoo removal sydney clinic or a clinic in any place for that matter, to ensure that your body markings are removed.
+Although that path is open, it’s not a situation we want to look at, especially when sizeable body art is involved.
+So think carefully.
 There is no rush to get a tattoo, and remember, this is the artist’s profession, not a hobby.
 Once you commit to the process you should be able to go in for a multi hour session anywhere from 1-2 times in a month (depending on size and healing).
 There is nothing that an artist hates more than to start a tattoo and then not see it again for a year.
 Artists styles are constantly changing and evolving, so by staying consistent you are guaranteeing a cohesive tattoo that will age cohesively.

 Hopefully these 5 steps will help you become a more informed client and make the process of getting a large scale tattoo (or any tattoo really) as easy as possible.
 Obviously there is a bunch of things that weren’t covered here, but this should be used as a good starting point if you do decide to step up your tattoo game.